 Instructor: Dana Kamin

-This full-day online workshop will provide housing, shelter, drop-in and mental health workers with a practical guide to understand and work with those who have challenges discarding and/or acquiring items.
+This full-day workshop will provide housing, shelter, drop-in and mental health workers with a practical guide to understand and work with those who have challenges discarding and/or acquiring items.
 This workshop will look at age of onset of hoarding-related behaviours,

 and how trauma, attachment, avoidance, other mental health challenges and insight into the hoarding, may impact and potentially lead to safety, health, housing and other challenges.